The Loop Murnaghan-Nakayama Rule: Proof of Theorem 1

 \subsection{Involutions: Round One}

 In this section we give a combinatorial description of the product $x^\delta s_{\lambda,N}[n]$ which will prove useful in later arguments.
-For a given Young diagram $\lambda$, and positive integers $n$ and $N>l(\lambda)$, define $\hat\lambda$ to be the diagram obtained by adding $N-j$ boxes to the left of the $j$th row of $\lambda$ (if $j>l(\lambda)$, the right edge of the new boxes should be justified with the right edge of the new boxes in the rows above it).
-The diagram is colored by content modulo $n$.
-Consider pairs $(T,\tau)$ where \begin{enumerate}[(i)] \item $T$ is a tableau of $\hat\lambda$, and \item $\tau=(\tau_1,...,\tau_N)$ is a labeling of the $N$ rows of $\hat\lambda_i$ with the numbers $1,...,N$ (considered as a permutation $ \in S_N$). \end{enumerate}
+For a given Young diagram $\lambda$, and positive integers $n$ and $N>l(\lambda)$, define $\hat\lambda$ to be the diagram obtained by adding adding a staircase of size $N$ to the left of $\lambda$.
+In other words, we add $N-i+1$ boxes to the left of the $i$th row of $\lambda$ (if $i>l(\lambda)$, the right edge of the new boxes should be justified with the right edge of the new boxes in the rows above it).
+As before, the diagram is colored by content modulo $n$.
+Consider pairs $(T,\tau)$ where \begin{enumerate}[(i)] \item $T$ is a tableau (not necessarily semi-standard) of $\hat\lambda$, and \item $\tau=(\tau_1,...,\tau_N)$ is a labeling of the $N$ rows of $\hat\lambda $ with the numbers $1,...,N$ (considered as a permutation $ \in S_N$). \end{enumerate}

-Let $\mathcal{T}_{\lambda,n,N}$ be the set of pair $(T,\tau)$ which satisfy the following conditions: \begin{enumerate}[(i)] \item $T$ only contains the numbers $1,...,N$. \item The rows of $T$ are weakly increasing. \item The leftmost entry in the $j$th row is weakly greater than $\tau_j$. \end{enumerate}
+Let $\mathcal{T}_{\lambda,n,N}$ be the set of such pairs $(T,\tau)$ which satisfy the following conditions: \begin{enumerate}[(i)] \item $T$ only contains the numbers $1,...,N$. \item The rows of $T$ are weakly increasing. \item The leftmost entry in the $j$th row is at least $\tau_j$. \end{enumerate}

 \begin{remark} When confusion does not arise, we omit the subscripts and write $\mathcal{T}=\mathcal{T}_{\lambda,n,N}$. \end{remark}

 \begin{example} For $\lambda=(2,1)$, $n=3$, and $N=5$, we give two examples of elements in $\mathcal{T}$.